Applicable Tax Laws

 German Inheritance Tax Return and Duty of Disclosure

 There is no obligation to file a German inheritance tax return (Erbschaftsteuererklärung) unless an inheritance tax office demands it.
-However, according to § 30 ErbStG, the beneficiaries are obliged to report the transfer to the local inheritance tax office within 3 months after gaining knowledge of the taxable transfer of property at death in the meaning of § 1 ErbStG.
+However, according to § 30 ErbStG, the beneficiaries are obliged to report the transfer to the local inheritance tax office within 3 months after gaining knowledge of the taxable acquisition (Erwerb).
+For further information on the reporting obligation, please see our article German Inheritance Tax: Duty to report an Inheritance from Abroad.

-On the basis of the information received from the beneficiaries, the financial institutions and other sources (e.g. German notaries, German probate courts or German Consuls), the German tax authorities determine if German inheritance tax may be due and - if this is the case - ask to file an inheritance tax return from any person involved in the transfer.
-The filing period time is generally one month.
+Based on the information received from the beneficiaries, the financial institutions and other sources (e.g. German notaries, German probate courts or German Consuls), the German tax authorities determine if German inheritance tax may be due and, if this is the case, ask to file an inheritance tax return from any person involved in the transfer.
+The filing period is generally one month.
 Upon application, an extension of the filing period is granted in most cases.
+For further information on the German inheritance tax return and the tax assessment, please check our article German inheritance tax return: preparation, filing, and tax assessment.

 Tax Clearance / Transfer Certificate